serenskye/interactor/README.md

 2. Extend AbstractInteractionProvider with your own implementation
 3. Make your Provider accessible  to your Presenters via the Application or a ServiceLocator.

+Note you will have to run build -> rebuild project in android studio to generate the files

 # Gradle
 In your build script add
 ```